The AHA Update brought several changes, including the introduction of 3 new ACLS, PALS, and BLS algorithms.

 In addition, there was a third algorithm update that came into play with the AHA guideline updates.
 This one is a brand new algorithm designed to handle an opioid-associated emergency.
 It is known as the Opioid-Associated Life-Threatening Emergency Algorithm.

 These algorithms are taught in various medical certifications in order to ensure that students have a clear overview of how to deal with specific emergencies.
 They outline certain procedures which can be followed rigorously and without variation.
 In this way, they provide medical professionals with a straight path for how to deal with certain situations.
 The 3 most current updates to the AHA algorithms are as follows:

 “Algorithms for single-rescuer and multiple-rescuer BLS have been separated to better guide rescuers through the initial stages of resuscitation in an era in which handheld cellular telephones with speakers are common.
-These devices can enable a single rescuer to activate an emergency response while beginning CPR; the rescuer can continue conversation with a dispatcher during CPR.
-These algorithms can continue to emphasize the high priority for high-quality CPR and, in the case of sudden, witnessed collapse, for obtaining an AED quickly because such an event is likely to have a cardiac etiology.” – from the AHA Guidelines for CPR and ECC
+These devices can enable a single rescuer to activate an emergency response while beginning CPR; the rescuer can continue the conversation with a dispatcher during CPR.
+These algorithms can continue to emphasize the high priority for high-quality CPR and, in the case of sudden, witnessed collapse, for obtaining an AED quickly because such an event is likely to have a cardiac etiology.”

 Opioid-Associated Life-Threatening Emergency Algorithm